 The many medical antique dealers and rare book dealers who made items of interest available to me.

 I would also like to point out an additional reference source, the Proceedings of the Medical Collectors Association, a group that I founded.
-These discussions can be found on the website generously established by Jim Edmonson.
+The overview page has a reference to each issue in a separate link that is listed chronologically.
 A variety of other very useful sites can be found in the links page.
-It also should be noted that the a listing of the manufacturers and their locations can be found on the tab for the glossary.
+It also should be noted that there is a listing of the major medical manufacturers and their locations that can be found in the tab for the glossary.

 *I SUGGEST THAT YOU WATCH THE SLIDE SHOW ABOVE, WHICH STARTS SPONTANEOUSLY BEFORE YOU EXPLORE THE SITE.
 OBJECTS IN THE SLIDE SHOW CAN BE VIEWED INDIVIDUALLY BY LEFT CLICKING ON THEM.
 FOR A SYSTEMATIC REVIEW CLICK THE INSTRUMENTS TAB AND CHOOSE THE SUBJECT YOU ARE INTERESTED IN OR JUST BROWSE THE CATEGORIES. *